quickheaven/reactjs-redux-bootcamp/README.md

 Here’s a highlight reel the main concepts and lessons from this section:

-Express is a framework built on top of Node.js used for starting servers and building web APIs.
+**Express** is a framework built on top of Node.js used for starting servers and building web APIs.

-Express middleware is functionality that runs before every request, to process information about the request, add headers to the response, perform logging, and any other kind of useful functionality.
+**Express middleware** is functionality that runs before every request, to process information about the request, add headers to the response, perform logging, and any other kind of useful functionality.

-CORS: Adding the `Access-Control-Allow-Origin` with the `*` argument will allow any frontend addresses to be considered as part of the server’s origin.
+**CORS**: Adding the `Access-Control-Allow-Origin` with the `*` argument will allow any frontend addresses to be considered as part of the server’s origin.
 This helps get past the same origin policy check implemented by the browser.

-API Wrappers are servers that perform inner requests to other APIs.
+**API Wrappers** are servers that perform inner requests to other APIs.
 These can be used to combine multiple API requests into one overall request, to add a more open `Access-Control-Allow-Origin` header, and to accomplish other custom functionality!

 Serving a React Frontend can occur within the same server as its backend API.
 Serve a static directory to the relative path where your React code is built.